vendia/blog/releases/2022-08-26-releasenotes.md

     --expiry '2022-08-31'
 ```

-When using an API Key, place the value of the key in the `Authorization` header when submitting GraphQL requests to the node to which the API Key is associated.
+When using an API Key, place the value of the key in the `Authorization` header when submitting GraphQL requests to the Node to which the API Key is associated.

 ```shell
 curl 'https://xxxxxxx.execute-api.us-west-2.amazonaws.com/graphql/' \